skip to content

 Paper B3.
 Alternative passages for translation from Latin authors (Option B) will normally be taken by candidates who had G.C.S.E (or equivalent) but not A-Level (or equivalent) Latin before entry to the University.

-In exceptional circumstances, on proposal of the relevant Director of Studies, the Language Teaching Committee may decide to recommend to the Education Committee that a candidate be allowed to take a paper different from the one which they would normally be entitled to.
+In exceptional circumstances, on proposal of the relevant Director of Studies, the Language Teaching Committee may decide to recommend to the Education Committee that a candidate be allowed to take a paper different from the one which they would normally be assigned to.

 Courses for ALL candidates